 As we are weaning in Queensland we will start focusing on the recording and interpretation of our genetic material to improve the quality and production of our herds.

-George Scott - General Manager Agricultural Operations (Report provided on George's behalf by David Larkin)
+George Scott - General Manager Agricultural Operations.

 Western Australian and Northern Territory properties like all other need some rain and have been very busy mustering.